icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The JSON value is not a string."
 }
 ```
-    6. If the JSON name type exists, the value shall be included in the RDAPJSONValues with Type="notice and remark type".
+    6. Test case [-10706](#id-testCase-10706){ #id-testCase-10706 }: If the JSON name type exists, the value shall be included in the RDAPJSONValues with Type="notice and remark type".
 ``` json
 {
   "code": -10706,